theo-llewellyn/UK_Survey/README.md

 # UK_Survey
-A Reference ITS2 DNA Barcode Library for UK Fungi associated with Bark and Ambrosia Beetles
+A Reference ITS2 DNA Barcode Library for UK Fungi associated with Bark and Ambrosia Beetles - Llewellyn et al. (2025)

 ## 1. Sequence Denoising
 1. `./vsearch.sh` This script denoises reads, merges FWD and REV files, detects consensus chimaeras and clusters reads into 0% ASVs